-If you’re like most homeowners in Council Bluffss, IA, your home is your most valuable asset, and should be protected as such.
+If you’re like most homeowners in Council Bluffs your home is your most valuable asset, and should be protected as such.
 When your home is damaged or destroyed, you need your claim settled by an insurance company that understands the importance of the place you call home.

-Smith Davis Insurance can help you find the Council Bluffss homeowners insurance that will best meet your needs and provide the most valuable combination of tailored coverage, quality service and competitive pricing.
+Smith Davis Insurance can help you find the Council Bluffs homeowners insurance that will best meet your needs and provide the most valuable combination of tailored coverage, quality service and competitive pricing.

 Note: if you are looking for homeowners insurance for a rental property, or home that is un-occupied, you cannot use traditional homeowners insurance.
 You need a “specialty dwelling” policy which we can also help you with.

-Regardless of whether you live in Council Bluffss or any other part of Iowa, homeowners insurance is one of the most important insurance policies you could ever own.
+Regardless of whether you live in Council Bluffs or any other part of Iowa, homeowners insurance is one of the most important insurance policies you could ever own.

 It’s important to understand that no two homeowners insurance policies are created equal though.
 Different insurance companies offer different levels of coverage, different endorsements and riders, and have different conditions and limitations.